-Why is Goucher test optional?
+Why is Goucher Test Optional?

-We've found that at Goucher, student engagement is largest predicator of student success on campus.
-In addition to standardized tests not being the best predictor of success, we also acknowledge there are well documented accounts of the inherit bias and disadvantage for students from underserved backgrounds.
+We also acknowledge there are well documented accounts of the inherit bias and disadvantage for students from underserved backgrounds.
 Thus, we leave it up to you to choose if you would like your scores to be considered as part of your application.

-On average, 75% of applicants choose to have their scores considered as part of their application.
 To aid you in your decision of whether or not to take advantage of Goucher's test optional policy we have developed the below frequently asked questions:

 Should I submit my scores?